Spin glass

+There are two main aspects of spin glass.
+On the physical side, spin glasses are real materials with distinctive properties, a review of which was published in 1982.
+On the mathematical side, simple statistical mechanics models, inspired by real spin glasses, are widely studied and applied.

 Spin glasses and the complex internal structures that arise within them are termed "metastable" because they are "stuck" in stable configurations other than the lowest-energy configuration (which would be aligned and ferromagnetic).
 The mathematical complexity of these structures is difficult but fruitful to study experimentally or in simulations; with applications to physics, chemistry, materials science and artificial neural networks in computer science.

 Magnetic behavior

 It is the time dependence which distinguishes spin glasses from other magnetic systems.

 Above the spin glass transition temperature, Tc, the spin glass exhibits typical magnetic behaviour (such as paramagnetism).

 If a magnetic field is applied as the sample is cooled to the transition temperature, magnetization of the sample increases as described by the Curie law.
-Upon reaching Tc, the sample becomes a spin glass and further cooling results in little change in magnetization.
+Upon reaching Tc, the sample becomes a spin glass, and further cooling results in little change in magnetization.
 This is referred to as the field-cooled magnetization.

 When the external magnetic field is removed, the magnetization of the spin glass falls rapidly to a lower value known as the remanent magnetization.